Gary Linnen: Unlocking the Power of Peer Leaders

 Yeah.

-So for the viewer or listener right now that is intrigued with what you're doing and they're like, hey, I don't have Peer Ford where I'm at, but I want to be involved in the community and with youths, right?
+Gary, so for the viewer or listener right now that is intrigued with what you're doing, and they're like, Hey, I don't have Peer Ford where I'm at, but I want to be involved in the community and with youths, right?

 What's some advice that you have for them to start?
 Again, they don't have to start what you've created, but to start that impact, that transformation.